Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **regrid_size** [ Type: *int* ]

-	When builidng the PSF, regird the reisdual image but this amount to allow to higher pseduo resolution.
+	When builidng and fitting the PSF, regird the reisdual image by this amount to allow for a higher pseduo resolution and more importantly, we are abel to perform sub-pixel shifts.